Kindergarten registration - FAQs

 What happens after I accept my offer?

 After a place has been allocated, your kindergarten provider will be in contact with you about the enrolment process.
-You will be provided with enrolment forms and info about fees and parent information sessions.
-Please note you may not be contacted by your provider for several weeks after you have been allocated a place.
+You will be provided with enrolment forms and info about orientation and parent information sessions.
+Please note you may not be contacted by your provider for up to 8 weeks after you have been allocated a place.